adomani/Syllabus/MA4N1/faq.md

   so you may want to use smaller imports for your project.
 * A rough splitting of the formalisation effort among group members.
-  In particular, try to explain what are subproblems that you can work on independently, so that all group members can, potentially, be work on the project simultaneously without duplicating effort.
+  In particular, try to explain what are subproblems that you can work on independently, so that all group members can, potentially, be working on the project simultaneously without duplicating effort.

 Finally, the outline is meant to be a plan of what you think that the project will look like **at the time of writing**.